Many-species ecological fluctuations as a jump process from the brink of extinction: Rescaled dynamics

 \section{Rescaled dynamics}

-In Sec. \ref{sec:Phenomenology} we described the phenomenology of the fluctuating dynamics in Epoch II.
-For small migration rate $\lambda\ll1$, we have seen in Fig. \ref{fig:dynamics-1} that the species abundances $N_{i}(t)$ fluctuate over a long timescale, $\tau_{\lambda}\sim|\ln\lambda|$.
+In Sec. \ref{sec:Phenomenology} we described the phenomenology of the long-time fluctuating dynamics when $0<\lambda\ll1$.
+We have seen that the species abundances $N_{i}(t)$ fluctuate over a long timescale of order $|\ln\lambda|$.
 Furthermore, the log-abundances $\ln N_{i}$ dynamically explore values from $O(\ln\lambda)$ to $O(1)$.
-These facts motivate defining rescaled variables, and studying the process in the new variables.
-Accordingly, we define a rescaled time $s\equiv t/|\ln\lambda|$, so that timescales measured in $s$ will not depend on $\lambda$.
-Secondly, we introduce a rescaled variable $z_{i}\equiv\ln N_{i}/\left|\ln\lambda\right|$. $z_{i}(s)$ turns out to follow a well-defined stochastic process when $\lambda\to0^{+}$, so it no longer depends on $\lambda$.
-This is a single variable process describing the probability of trajectories of a single species within the large system.
+These observations motivate defining rescaled variables $s\equiv t/|\ln\lambda|$ and $z_{i}\equiv\ln\left(N_{i}\right)/\left|\ln\lambda\right|$. $z_{i}(s)$ turns out to follow a well-defined stochastic process when $\lambda\to0^{+}$ (that no longer includes any $\lambda$ dependence).
+It is a single-variable process describing the probability of trajectories of a single species within the large system.
+Subsection \ref{subsec:derivation} is devoted to the mathematical derivation of this process.
+Subsection \ref{subsec:description} describes its properties, and can be read independently of subsection \ref{subsec:derivation}.
+Later sections discuss its implications to the species abundance distribution and species diversity.

-An example run of the rescaled dynamics in the limit $\lambda\to0^{+}$ is shown in Fig. \ref{fig:The-rescaled-dynamics.}.
-As can be seen, $-1\le z\le0$, and $z$ spends finite time intervals at the boundaries $z=-1,0$, which correspond to the migration floor ($N\sim\lambda$) and the top ($N$ doesn't scale with $\lambda$, so that $\ln N/\left|\ln\lambda\right|\to0$) respectively.
-The diversity $\phi_{{\rm top}}$ is precisely the fraction of species at $z=0$, and is therefore well-defined.
-A key element in the theory is to follow both processes $z(s)$ and $N(s)$ simultaneously, and to understand their interdependence.

-We now give an informal description of this process.
-A full mathematical derivation is given in Sec. \ref{subsec:Derivation-of-rescaled}.